 To wipe mobile phones and other portable tech devices, it’s usually easy to reset them to their factory settings.
 By doing this, all personal information and data will be deleted from it, making the device safe for yourself and others.

 For computer hard drives, a simple format should be enough but look at open-source software to do a professional deep clean on the drive.
-Tap or click here for our step-by-step guide to permanently erasing sensitive data.
+Tap or click here for step-by-step directions to wipe a hard drive on your Windows PC or Mac.

 Once you are confident that the device has been wiped, you should consider donating it or sending it to a recycling facility.